 Obviously I understand the implications of making this change, and that it will break more things than the potential issues it might prevent.
 I'm mostly highlighting this to make this discrepancy evident for others.

-#2 Updated by Gianluca Petrillo about 2 months ago
+#2 Updated by Gianluca Petrillo 4 months ago

 One additional information: the channel number is assigned by LArSoft in contiguous blocks, first to the first cryostat (